kick-off for #everynamecounts

 The media installation is a digital commemorative project that can now be viewed daily (from 5 to 10 p.m.) throughout the activity week, ending on Holocaust Remembrance Day on January 27.
 The activity week will involve numerous calls to action on social media to encourage as many people as possible worldwide to participate in #everynamecounts.

-The premiere of the installation on January 21 was attended by Minister of State Monika Grütters, who sponsors the #everynamecounts project, and Ambassador Michaela Küchler from the Federal Foreign Office.
+The premiere of the installation on January 21 was attended by Monika Grütters (former Minister of State and sponsor of the #everynamecounts project), and Ambassador Michaela Küchler from the Federal Foreign Office.
 Together with French Ambassador Anne-Marie Descôtes and our Director Floriane Azoulay, they led by example after the premiere and used computers inside the embassy building to transcribe data for the project.
 This is what #everynamecounts is all about: Everyone can make their mark, donate their time and help us record names to create our digital memorial.

 Letting the names speak